galenwilkerson/Oscillator-Network/README.md

 - Watch as the network synchronizes in real time.

 Feel free to modify the parameters in the HTML code (e.g., time step `dt`, coupling strength) to explore different dynamics.

+---

+## Phase Cascade Demo

+The file `phase_cascade_demo.html` allows you to click on any oscillator to instantly change its phase, creating a “kick” that propagates through the network.
+By observing how neighbors adjust, you can see the ripple of phase differences move through the system.

+### How to Run

+- **Live Demo**: [Click here](https://galenwilkerson.github.io/phase_cascade_demo.html) to open the phase-cascade simulation in your browser.
+- **Local**: Clone this repository, open `phase_cascade_demo.html` in your browser, and click on any oscillator to give it a new random phase.
+Then watch the cascade unfold in real time.